pbcracker/How-Tos/Github/git-commands.md

 # <span style="color: cyan;"> **Interacting With Remote Repositories** <span>

 ## <span style="color: cyan;"> *Setup* <span>
+Add SSH key to SSH Agent:
+* >ssh-add < path to private key >
+    * Note: this does have to be done each time because the SSH Agent stores keys in memory.

 User Info (required info will be associated with commits):
 * >git config --global user.name "name"
 * >git config --global user.email "email"